-Figure 5 shows the interface between the ISA and adaptation strategies.
-The init() and finalize() methods are called once DCQA processes start and finish, respectively.
-The ISA notifies the registered adaptation strategies via the $adapt_to()$ method by passing the QA job ID as an argument.
+Figure 8 shows the interface between the ISA and adaptation strategies.
+The init and finalize methods are called once DCQA processes start and finish, respectively.
+The ISA notifies the registered adaptation strategies via the adapt_to method by passing the QA job ID as an argument.
 The adaptation strategies can then analyze the current state of the process and schedule configurations for future allocation.

-The analysis and visualization of QA job results are application-specific.
-Depending on the characteristics of a particular QA task-and the preferences of developers-some analysis/visualization tools may be preferable to others.
+7) Analyzing and Visualizing QA Job Results: The analysis and visualization of QA job results are application-specific.
+Depending on the characteristics of the QA task at hand and the preferences of developers, some analysis/visualization tools can be preferable over others.
 Skoll therefore provides a web-based portal to various analysis and visualization tools.

-We have put together all the components discussed above

-to develop a Skoll process, which is described next.
+We have put together all the components discussed above to develop a Skoll process, which is described next.